universal-tool-calling-protocol/lua-utcp/README.md

 **UTCP for Lua — native tool calling, multiple transports, and LLM-ready CodeMode.**

 `lua-utcp` is a Lua implementation of the [Universal Tool Calling Protocol (UTCP)](https://github.com/universal-tool-calling-protocol/utcp-specification).
-It allows Lua applications to discover tools from providers, maintain a canonical registry, and invoke them directly via their native transport, eliminating the need for wrapper servers or provider-specific adapters.
+It enables Lua applications to discover tools from providers, maintain a canonical registry, and invoke them directly via their native transport, eliminating the need for wrapper servers or provider-specific adapters.

 ```text
                  UTCP manual / provider